bunyk/fasolasi/README.md

 ## TODO
 There is no official roadmap, I just have some random ideas:

+- "Play any note to start", to not give fixed time to get instrument and fingers into position.
 - Fingering diagram (and option to turn it off)
-- "Play any note to start", to not give fixed time to get instrument and fingers into position.
 - Highscores/Leaderboard
 - Training mode,
 	- Score should be proportional to extra time you spend on the song.
 - Animations:
-	- Thumb ups or thums down fly from note you play to the score, or something like that.
+	- Thumb ups or thumbs down fly from note you play to the score, or something like that.
 	- Vibrate the note currently played?
 	- Some ideas of visualizations from shadertoy?  https://github.com/faiface/pixel-examples/tree/master/community/seascape-shader ?
 - Recording/creative mode.
 Make game listen to some music and just try to write down notes played, to create song file without text editing.